bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 ~~~

 An AppEphemeral proposal is invalid if it contains a `component_id` that is
-unknown to the application, or if the `application_data` field contains any
+unknown to the application, or if the `app_data_dictionary` field contains any
 `ComponentData` entry whose `data` field is considered invalid by the
 application logic registered to the indicated `component_id`.